-- We inform the tenant on our findings and let them know if we can or can’t sign off on their move
+- Our team informs the tenant on our findings and let them know if we can or can’t sign off on their move

 Is that right, Wayne?

-Spencer: As we were walking through this particular house, we noticed a few holes in the wall.
-We also noticed that the carpet that was clean when they moved in, just around 12 months ago, was damaged.
+Spencer: As we were walking through this particular house, we see holes in the wall.
+The carpet is not clean like it was 12 months ago.

 So that would be something they would be charged off for beyond normal wear and tear issues.